m-rutter/advent-of-code/README.md

 # advent-of-code-2017
 [Advent of Code 2017](https://adventofcode.com/2017) solutions library crate and simple cli tool that uses it.
 All written in Rust as a learning project.

+To install the cli tool using cargo, clone the repo and run `cargo install --path .` in the project directory.

 aoc-cli:
 ```
 Advent of Code 2017 CLI 0.1.0